umbraco/UmbracoDocs/15/umbraco-cms/customizing/package-manifest.md

 ---
-description: An extension begins with a Package Manifest
+description: An extension begins with a Umbraco Package Manifest
 ---

-# Package Manifest
+# Umbraco Package Manifest

 A Package is declared via an Umbraco Package Manifest.
 This describes the Package and declares one or more UI Extensions.
-The Package Manifest is a JSON file that is stored in the `App_Plugins/{YourPackageName}` folder.
+The Manifest is a JSON file that is stored in the `App_Plugins/{YourPackageName}` folder.
 The file is named `umbraco-package.json`.

 ## Sample Manifest